Moonrise & Fireflies Ride

 What is a “Moonrise and Fireflies Ride”?
-Some of our riders come from the Endurance Race world, where riding through the night is common using glow sticks to mark the triail.
-Our club decided to open up a social event to other horse-lovers in the area to enjoy this time of day and year in a low key but fun ride.
-After months of lockdown it is lovely to get to spend horse time with new and old friends while staying safe.
+Some of our riders come from the Endurance Race world, where riding through the night is common using hanging led lights and glow sticks to mark the trail.
+This ride was our way of enjoying the fun of sunset and moonrise time of day on horseback.
 We also are using this event to help raise funds for the care and upkeep of Glenmore’s pack of foxhounds.
 Our brilliant hounds give us such joy.
 All the profits from this event will help in their excellent care.

 How long is the ride?
 The course is roughly 5 miles.
-At a leisurely pace it will be about 1:45-2 hours.
-Even with last minute changes duration is 1:30 time or more.
+At a leisurely pace it will be about 1-2:30 hours.
+It is roughly the reverse of last year’s course.

 How technical is the ride?
 Footing?
 Elevations?
 Does my horse need shoes?

 Being riverside, most of Bonnie Doon Farm is flat or gentle hills.
-The course will take you across one small gravel area, otherwise the ride is on pasture, dirt trail, and some short woods trails.
-While there are some fieldstones, horses should be fine barefoot.
-BDF will have at least one large pasture with cattle.
+The course will take you across one small gravel area, otherwise the ride is on pasture, dirt trail, and some short woods.
+BDF may have pastures with cattle.
+If so, those pastures’ gates will be manned.
+Since it is a working farm some gate-getting may be needed at other spots.
 Our thoughtful landowners have made every gate reasonably easy to open and close from horseback.
 If you prefer to dismount, every gate has a mounting option nearby, such as a stump, coop, or cinder blocks.
-Our goal is to not have any gates needing to be handled by riders, but since it is a working farm, some gate-getting may be needed.
 If at any point riders want to “head in” to the rigs please make sure you leave every gate as you find it whether opened or closed.

 Is this a guided ride?
 Can I ride by myself?
 The trails will be well marked so you can set out in your own groups, but many Glenmore members will be there and you are free to ride with folks who know the area well.
 If you are solo, we’d prefer you hook up with a group that is leaving at the same time you are.
 It's best to ride within view of another group.
 If you’d like us to help you find a group please inquire at check-in or send us a message before the ride.

 Do we need any special equipment?
 Nothing unusual is required.
 Most cellphones have a flashlight now and its recommended riders carry one.
 Headlamp lights, or battery lanterns ($5 at Walmart) are handy to have at your rig for the end of the ride.
-But try to minimize using artificial lights on the ride since both your horse's eyes and your own eyes will be adapted to the decreasing light.
+We strongly recommend that each rider carry a flashlight or cellphone just in case an emergency light is needed.
+But we suggest riders try to minimize using artificial lights on the ride since both your horse's eyes and your own eyes will be adapted to the decreasing light.
 When you turn on flashlights it is harder to see after you turn them off.
 Please no gas or flame lanterns.
-Wearing a light colored shirt will make you easier to spot in the darkest part of the ride.
+Wearing a light-colored shirt will make you easier to spot in the darkest part of the ride.

 Can we tailgate?
 Yes, we encourage you to relax before your ride or even after.
-We ask that you coordinate your own food with your own group and do not mingle with other groups and maintain social distancing within your circle.
+We ask that you bring your own food, drinks, and seating.
 Please clean up and remove all trash.
-No fires or open flame, no dogs, and no alcohol at this event, please.
+No fires or open flame, and no dogs at this event, please.

 I ride Western. is that okay?
 All disciplines are welcomed.
 This is a leisurely paced trail ride and is appropriate for all ages, levels, and disciplines.
 Be sure and check out our Western Hunts during our hunt season.
 They are posted on our Facebook page under events throughout the season.